15Syncopation/radiohead-search-engine/README.md

-# Radiohead Search Engine
+# Radiohead Wiki
-Just another Wiki program, but I called it "Search Engine"
+Just another Wiki program.
+Used to named "Radiohead Search Engine"

 ## What's this program do?
 Well, it's serve like other wikis, it has informations about the band, song lyrics, music videos, interviews, article, etc.